Your Next Move: A Guide for Laid-Off IRS Employees

 Navigate the Application Process

-- Recognize that the job application system is broken—expect high competition.
+Recognize that the job application system is broken.
+There is incredibly high competition in the job market, and it's only getting more competitive.
 There are thousands of applicants for every job posting so your success rate in even getting a phone screen is going to be very low.
+That being said, make it your full-time job to apply to as many relevant positions as possible.
+You can't win the lottery if you don't buy a ticket.
+Try not to be discouraged and keep finding new ways to stay positive throughout the process.

 Go Beyond Submitting Applications